 The smoked brisket recipes you'll find on this page will create mouthwatering delights!
-So fire up the smoker and get ready for some good eatin'!
+So fire up the smoker and get ready for some good eating!

-In earlier days, beef brisket was considered an inferior cut of meat, and was either tossed out or turned into hamburger.
+In earlier days, beef brisket was considered an inferior cut of meat, and was usually made into ground beef.
 The cooking techniques of the day did nothing to tenderize this tough cut of meat.

 And then it was discovered that brisket is a real treat when cooked low and slow.
 Cooking for extended periods at a low temperature breaks down the tough connective tissue in the brisket, releasing its great flavor.
 In spite of this discovery, the price of beef brisket is reasonable, so it can be an economical choice for feeding friends and family.

 My favorite, Peppered Bay and Garlic Brisket is slow smoked, which makes this cut of meat fork tender and juicy.
 The flavors of garlic and bay transform the brisket into a delectable delight!